Dawn Taylor, Department Chair and Program Director

 - Students must demonstrate sufficient motor and sensory function to execute movements required to carry out work assignments in all phases of diagnostic testing, including pre-analytical, analytical, and post-analytical.
 Specifically, a program student must be able to:

-- Distinguish the physical and/or chemical attributes, including color, shape, and size, of objects both macroscopically and microscopically.
+- Distinguish physical and/or chemical attributes, including color, shape, size, and fine detail of objects both macroscopically and microscopically.

 - Demonstrate sufficient dexterity to safely manipulate specimens, laboratory utensils, tools, equipment and instrumentation including computer touch-screens, keyboards and handheld calculators, necessary to obtain and report complete and accurate diagnostic test results.